COVID digest: Volcano-hit Tonga in lockdown as infections detected | DW | 02.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Tonga has registered two COVID cases as international ships and planes rush to the island nation delivering much-needed aid after a major volcanic eruption and tsunami.
+Tonga has registered two cases of COVID-19 as international ships and planes rush to the island nation delivering much-needed aid after a major volcanic eruption and tsunami.
 Follow DW for the latest.

 Tonga will close its borders Wednesday after coronavirus infections was detected in two port workers helping distribute aid in the Pacific kingdom.